davidallenbaer/Ultima45Monogame/ReadMe.txt

 	Dungeons should be a separate map that you can enter from the overworld map.
 	A dungeon level will be similar to a tile based town map (Not first person view like in the original game).
 	Saving in dungeons should be possible.

+Future - Combat mode Setting #2 - Implement random monsters visibly on the map (like PC Ultima IV).
+	Monsters are visible on the map - you get attacked if you are adjacent to the monster.
+	Move these monsters around the map toward the player.

+Future - Implement turn based combat

+Future - Implement auto combat option.

 --Extra Ideas--
 Ability to purchase shops for income.